readysetmark/webledger/Readme.md

 	[x] Preserve file order for transactions and entries within transactions but output in reverse so most recent is on top
 		- Need to do sorting at the end so that running total makes sense [x] Accounts Payable vs Accounts Receivable
+	- Dynamically list non-zero accounts with balance in navlist.
+Link to register report

 All Reports
 [] Refactoring/clean up of all reports